apache/sling-old-svn-mirror/samples/slingbucks2/Readme.md

 #### Build and Installation

+The project is using a Service System User to provide access to the JCR Resources.
+Unfortunately the deployment of a nested package is that the out package's content is deployed first and with that the creation of the System User is done after it is used to apply permissions to the **private** folder.
+There are two solutions to make it work:
+1. Install the project twice
+2. Install the User Package first alone

 The project is built quite simple:

     mvn clean install

+To install the user package first using the **autoInstallUserPackage** profile

+    mvn clean install -P autoInstallUserPackage

 To install the entire project use the project **autoInstallPackage**:

     mvn clean install -P autoInstallPackage